-The Councilors eyed Roman, seeming to notice, for the first time, that he was dripping wet.
+The Councilors eyed Roman, noticing for the first time that he was dripping wet.

-“He looks as if he died of sheer fright,” Councilor Pulakis murmured.
+“It looks like Nikolas died of sheer fright,” Pulakis murmured.

 “Don’t!”
 Roman yelled.
 “I think he was poisoned.
-It was a contact poison — until we figure out how he ingested it, don’t touch him.”
+Until we figure out how he ingested it, don’t touch him.”

-Penelope froze and looked up at him, eyes red.
-“You think someone poisoned my husband?” she asked, voice small.
+“You think someone poisoned my husband?”
+Penelope asked, voice small.

 Penelope looked down at her husband blankly, then back up at Roman.
 Then, her gaze dropped to his hand.
-“You have it, too.”
+“You have one, too.”

 “What?”
 Roman asked.
-When he held up his hand, he found she was right — a rash was spreading up his fingers.
-It was nowhere near as bad as Miskatos’, not deadly.
-Roman frowned, wondering what he could have touched that— “The letter.”
+When he held up his hand, he found she was right — a similar rash spread up his fingers.
+He frowned, wondering what he could have touched.

 Roman spun wildly, looking for the letter that had been on Miskatos’ desk.